-The Chrysalis Project - a partnership between London Borough of Lambeth, St Mungo's and Commonweal Housing - provides housing and support for women who are homeless and have experienced trauma, abuse and sexual exploitation.
+The Chrysalis Project - provides housing and support for women who are homeless and have experienced trauma, abuse and sexual exploitation.

 The service offers 31 beds for women referred into the Project through the SNAP/Lambeth Housing team.
 Once safely housed, staff support women to identify and work towards achieving their long-term aspirations and making positive changes in their lives.